mai-soup/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 14: Wednesday, March 22, 2023

+**Today's Progress:** Continued with Electron, spent a large portion of the day trying to understand why the sample code in _Electron in Action_ didn't work with the newest versions of the packages (and the sample code on GitHub didn't even launch).
+Managed to get it working by the end of the day, discovered that now you have to use `preload` scripts and `contextBridge` to access the Node API from inside an Electron renderer.

+**Thoughts:** I really do wish that when textbook authors say they are committed to keeping the code up to date and they'll post errata in READMEs they.... would actually at least make a README in the repo.
+And keep the code up to date, instead of the first and last commit being 6 years ago.
+Oh well.

 ### Day 13: Tuesday, March 21, 2023

 **Today's Progress:** Worked more on the single-page portfolio and fixed some issues with z-index, spacing.
 Did some design work for my own portfolio.